We work with more than 300 partners to bring you better travel deals

 At the moment, Wednesday is the most economical day to take a flight to La Romana.
 Saturday is likely to be the most costly.

 What time of day is cheapest to fly?

 La Romana flights can be made cheaper if you choose a flight at midday.
-Booking a flight in the morning will likely mean higher prices.
+Booking a flight in the afternoon will likely mean higher prices.